alirezaeiii/Hilt-MultiModule-Cache/README.md

 The `:common` module is an [com.android.library](https://developer.android.com/studio/projects/android-library) only contains code and resources which are shared between feature modules.
 Reusing this way resources, layouts, views, and components in the different features modules, without the need to duplicate code.

+#### Feature module

+The `:feature_list` module is an [com.android.library](https://developer.android.com/studio/projects/android-library) which is the feature module.

 ## Testing
-Local unit testing is done for ViewModel layer in `:app` module.
+Local unit testing is done for ViewModel layer in `:feature_list` module.

 ## Libraries
 * [Android Jetpack](https://developer.android.com/jetpack)